helloman37/coolshitbro/README.md

 Please watch this video on how to sucessfully restore the TWRP files. https://www.youtube.com/watch?v=jNXHbnvoCuI

+Also note, TIVIMATE will look rather "small" when the Nintendo Switch is Docked to the TV.
+Give it a little bit of time, it should fix it'self.

 It has been done for you, just follow the steps.

 At first I wanted to make this available for any android device.
 What is better than to have it on a gaming system.